supercollider/supercollider/README_WINDOWS.md

     $> cmake --build . --target install

 This will copy all files to the subfolder `Install` in the build folder.
-The second build should proceed very quickly as CMake only builds changed components from scratch.
+The the second build should proceed very quickly as CMake only builds changed components from scratch.

-If you execute a build command, CMake compares the time stamps of source files with the time stamp of the last build, to determine if anything has changed.
-So if you don't need to verify that a reconfiguration was successful, you can just execute the build command without running CMake manually.
+If you execute a build command, CMake compares the timestamps of source files with the timestamp of the last build, to determine if anything has changed.
+So if you don't need to verify that reconfiguration was successful, you can just execute the build command without running CMake manually.
 CMake will be triggered automatically if required (according to what CMake believes is correct in a certain situation - which isn't necessarily correct ;) ).

-On the command line two things are important time savers: when entering paths, tab completion works, which helps avoiding typos.
-Also the history function (arrow up) is very useful.
+On the command line two things are important time-savers: when entering paths, tab completion works, which helps avoiding typos.
+Also, the history function (arrow up) is very useful.
 CMake will not always detect typos in path assignments.
 If a wrong path is entered, this will only become apparent in the build ("header not found" etc.).
 CMake-Gui makes setting variables a lot